• Skip to primary navigation

 5. Thyme: strip the leaves from the stems.
 If you use dried thyme, use ⅓ the amount and ensure that your dried thyme is fresh, or the flavour will be dull.

-7. Seasoning: it is important to adjust the seasoning to your liking – we recommend using freshly ground black pepper and sea salt flakes for the best flavour.
+6. Seasoning: adjust the seasoning to your liking – we recommend using freshly ground black pepper and sea salt flakes for the best flavour.
+Proper seasoning is essential for a delicious dish that is well flavoured.

 Made this recipe?
 We’d be so grateful if you could leave a comment and rating at the bottom of the page!